-A project cost estimate which includes the amount and source of all funds committed to the project and the basis for concluding that the funding is expected to be available.
-If uncommitted funding is identified, the requirements as outlined in Section 21 must be included.
-Cost estimates should be escalated to the year of proposed implementation and be approved by the Chief Executive Officer or other authorized office of the implementing agency.
+- A project cost estimate which includes the amount and source of all funds committed to the project and the basis for concluding that the funding is expected to be available.
+If uncommitted funding is identified, the requirements as outlined in Section 21 must be included. - When proposing to fund only preconstruction project components, the applicant must demonstrate the means by which it intends to fund the construction of a useable segment, consistent with the Regional Transportation Plan or the Interregional Transportation Strategic Plan for projects implemented by Caltrans.

-- When proposing to fund only preconstruction project components, the applicant must demonstrate the means by which it intends to fund the construction of a useable segment, consistent with the Regional Transportation Plan or the Interregional Transportation Strategic Plan for projects implemented by Caltrans. - Uncommitted funds may only be from those programs identified in Section 21.
+- Uncommitted funds may only be from those programs identified in Section 21.
 If uncommitted funding is proposed, the nomination must address the plan for securing a funding commitment, explain the risk of not securing that commitment, and its plan for securing an alternate source of funding. - Cost estimates should be escalated to the year of proposed implementation and be approved by the Chief Executive Officer or other authorized officer of the implementing agency. - Demonstrate the required 30% funding match for each programmed component as outlined in section 6 of the guidelines. - Identify any discretionary federal funds that have been committed at time of project nomination.
-The commitment should be in the form of a letter or public announcement issued by the authorizating federal agency.

-A description that demonstrates the ability to absorb any cost overruns and deliver the proposed project with no additional funding from this program, except as noted in Section 23 of these guidelines.

-A description of the project delivery plan, including a description of the known risks that could impact the successful implementation of the project and the response plan of the known risks.
+The commitment should be in the form of a letter or public announcement issued by the authorizing federal agency. - A description that demonstrates the ability to absorb any cost overruns and deliver the proposed project with no additional funding from this program, except as noted in Section 22 of these guidelines. - A description of the project delivery plan, including a description of the known risks that could impact the successful implementation of the project and the response plan of the known risks.
 The risks considered should include, but not be limited to, risks associated with deliverability and engineering issues, community involvement, and funding commitments.